-Fertilizers (nitrates and phosphates)
+1. Fertilizers (nitrates and phosphates)

-The concentrated animal feeding operations normally discharge high scores of the nutrients that find way into rivers, streams, lakes and oceans where they accumulate in high concentrations thereby plaguing the water bodies by recurring cyanobacterial and algal blooms.
+The concentrated animal feeding operations normally discharge high scores of the nutrients that find a way into rivers, streams, lakes and oceans where they accumulate in high concentrations, thereby plaguing the water bodies by recurring cyanobacterial and algal blooms.

-As a result, it introduces high amounts of chemical nutrients thereby stimulating the dense growth of algal blooms and other aquatic plants which threatens survival of aquatic life in many ways.
+As a result, it introduces high amounts of chemical nutrients, thereby stimulating the dense growth of algal blooms and other aquatic plants, which threatens the survival of aquatic life in many ways.

 Some countries may also treat the sewage water, but still discharge it into water bodies after treatment.
 As much as the water is treated, it can still cause the accumulation of excess nutrients, ultimately bringing about eutrophication.
-The direct discharge of industrial waste water into water bodies presents similar outcomes.
+The direct discharge of industrial wastewater into water bodies presents similar outcomes.

-Natural events such as floods and the natural flow of rivers and streams can also wash excess nutrients off the land into the water systems thus causing excessive growth of algal blooms.
+Natural events such as floods and the natural flow of rivers and streams can also wash excess nutrients off the land into the water systems, thus causing excessive growth of algal blooms.

 Effects of Eutrophication